Tadukoo/tadukoo.github.io/_story_versions/lucario-adventure-gold.md

 version: Gold
 index: 6
 logo:
 blurb: With Gold version, I decided to make the story into a saga, with all the previous versions technically being canon.
+It was started on April 10, 2011.
 summary: >
   With Gold version, I decided to make the story into a saga, with all the previous versions technically being canon.
+It was started on April 10, 2011.
 parts:
 - Pikmin
 part_blurbs: